Struckhour/hethfinder/README.md

 **Run HethFinder**
 1. Open HethFinder.py in whatever code editor you use.
 Popular options are VSCode, Idle, or Jupyter Labs.
 2. Run HethFinder.
 It will take approximately as long as the selected recordings.
 For example, each ten-minute file will take approximately ten minutes to analyze.
 Set it and forget it!
 HethFinder will produce a .txt file for each .wav file it analyzes.
-These can be opened in Raven as selection tables.
+These can be opened in [Raven] as selection tables.
 The text files could also very likely be modified to be opened in other acoustic analysis software.
 They are basically just a list of times (s) and frequencies (Hz).

 **Review and Manually Edit**
-1. Open each new selection table and wave file in Raven.
+1. Open each new selection table and wave file in [Raven].
 Check the selections for errors and fix them if need be.
 Depending on the research question and amount of error, editing may or may not be necessary.
 HethFinder accuracy varies depending on several factors, including signal strength, background noise, song-types, and presence of countersinging (for more information, see accuracy tests below).

 ### How HethFinder Works